Ürümqi: Republican era

-After the collapse of the Qing dynasty, Xinjiang was ruled from Ürümqi by a succession of warlords: Yang Zengxin (1911–1928), Jin Shuren (1928–1933), Sheng Shicai (1933–1942), and Zhang Zhizhong as governor of Xinjiang in 1942–1949.
+After the collapse of the Qing dynasty, Xinjiang was ruled from Ürümqi by a succession of warlords: Yang Zengxin (1911–1928), Jin Shuren (1928–1933), Sheng Shicai (1933–1942), and Zhang Zhizhong (1942–1949) as governor of Xinjiang.
 Of these, Yang and Sheng were considered capable rulers.

-During the Kumul Rebellion, the Battle of Ürümqi (1933) and the Battle of Ürümqi (1933–34) took place between the forces of Ma Zhongying's 36th Division (National Revolutionary Army) and Jin Shuren and Sheng Shicai's provincial forces.
+During the Kumul Rebellion, the First Battle of Ürümqi and the Second Battle of Ürümqi took place between the forces of Ma Zhongying's 36th Division (National Revolutionary Army) and Jin Shuren and Sheng Shicai's provincial forces.
 At the second battle, Ma was assisted by the Han Chinese General Zhang Peiyuan.

 People's Republic era

 On 1 February 1954, following the founding of the People's Republic of China, the city's name was officially changed back to Ürümqi.
 The ruling Chinese Communist Party believed that the name "Dihua", which literally means "to enlighten and civilize", was belittling and ethnically chauvinist.

+Ürümqi became the de facto political and economic capital of Xinjiang in 1962, following protests against Chinese rule in the previous capital Yining (Ghulja).
+In what came to be known as the Yi–Ta incident, 60,000 Chinese citizens left Yining and Tacheng for the Soviet Union, prompting the Chinese government to move its administrative buildings and industrial focus from Yining to Ürümqi.
+The Chinese government also began construction on a railway connecting Ürümqi to China proper in the east.
+As a result, Xinjiang was culturally and economically reoriented away from Central Asia and toward China proper.

 In the late 1970s, Deng Xiaoping relaxed China's tight control over Xinjiang, and Ürümqi benefited from the development of the oil and gas industry in Xinjiang.

 New mosques were built in Ürümqi with financial assistance from the Chinese government.
 While the Chinese government implemented strict rules on religion in southern Xinjiang, the treatment of the Uyghurs and their religion in Ürümqi were more lax and permissive.

 In May 1989, unrest in Ürümqi resulted in 150 injuries.
 In February 1997, bombings in Ürümqi following the Ghulja incident resulted in 20 deaths and scores of injuries.

 July 2009 riots and subsequent unrest

 In the largest eruption of ethnic violence in China in decades, there were riots in July 2009 between ethnic Han Chinese and Uyghurs.
 The New York Times reporter covering the riot described the violence as "clashes with riot police and Uyghurs rampaging through the city and killing Han civilians.
-Then, for at least three days, bands of Han vigilantes roamed Urumqi, attacking and killing Uyghurs."
+Then, for at least three days, bands of Han vigilantes roamed Ürümqi, attacking and killing Uyghurs."
 Before the riot broke out, young Uyghurs had marched through the city "to protest a case of judicial discrimination".
 According to official figures, most of the 197 killed in the riot were Han, a statement which New York Times reporter Edward Wong says is disputed by Uyghurs.